Un-tether Your Soul

 The first time I read "Untethered Soul" by Micheal Singer I enjoyed reading a few pages at a time.
 For me it was my mini-retreat before hitting the pavement each morning.

 I had a spiritual mentor in my twenties.
-I would call her when I was dealing with a charged situation.
+I would call Evelyn when I was dealing with a charged situation.
 She shared spiritual practices that lifted me out of my emotional quagmire and miraculously my issue would dissolve.
-She always instructed me to “be in the world, but not of it”; reminding me that this path guides us to move beyond any and all circumstances.
+She always instructed me to “be in the world, but not of it”.
+Evelyn reminded me that love and unity is ever present to move us beyond any and all circumstances.

+Heart centering has several benefits.
+Scientists at the Institute for Heart Math have found that our heart rhythms shift when we focus on feeling love, appreciation, or gratitude in the heart area.
 We now know the heart produces the largest rhythmic electromagnetic field of any of the body's organs.
-This field increases when we engage in a heart centered practice.
-Scientists at the Institute for Heart Math have found that our heart rhythms shift when we focus on the heart feeling love, appreciation, or gratitude in the heart area.
-Changing the pattern of activity in our nervous system lowers cortisol while increasing key antibodies of our immune system.
+This field increases when we engage in a heart practice; changing the pattern of activity in our nervous system.
+This lowers cortisol while increasing key antibodies of our immune system.

-Give yourself the gift of a daily heart meditation.
-It doesn't have to be long to be effective.
-Below a 3 minute heart centered meditation practice you can do anytime including in your office at work.
+Below a 3 minute heart centered meditation practice one can do anytime (including at the office).
 If done on a regular basis, it only gets better.

 Begin by imaging your heart breathing in a loving light and breathing out loving light.